 Once you have completed steps #5 & #6, focus on building organizational systems that work for your space and your family – and that will work over and over again, for years to come.
 Now, a note for this step – sometimes it takes a while to find the right system.
 It takes trial and error, and time.
 You won’t implement a system for every room and space in your house on day 1 and stick with it forever – there will be some that you redo over and over until you find the one that is perfect for the space (and family) at hand.

 Here are some tips for organizational systems: when organizing drawers, leave some “empty” space.
 This helps because as time goes on, you will acquire additional items, and will have room to place these additional items in your “empty” space.
+Here are some great organizational systems for a small bedroom.

 When organizing surfaces (such as shelves, tables, and countertops), utilize the “rule of 3” – try your best to never put more than 3 things on any surface (with the exception of bookcases).
 This will eliminate visual clutter (which equates to stress) and make you happier.